MattClarkson/BARD/README.md

  * Command line app to calibrate mono camera using OpenCV standard routines.

-(As of Aug 2015, this can be done using various online tools)
+(As of Aug 2015, this can be done using various tools, such as Matlab, or [NifTK](http://www.niftk.org))